 When adding a version to your OS Layer you must package the layer on the same Hypervisor from which you imported the OS during layer creation.
 This isn’t the same as packaging Application Layers.
-Application Layers can be packaged on any supported Unidesk Hypervisor of your choice so long as you are using a Platform Layer for packaging with the correct hypervisor tools installed to support the application installation.
+Application Layers can be packaged on any supported hypervisor of your choice so long as you are using a Platform Layer for packaging with the correct hypervisor tools installed to support the application installation.

 Other points to note when creating an OS Layer: